Matthew Shepard: Subsequent reporting

-20/20
+20/20 report

 Shepard's murder continued to attract public attention and media coverage long after the trial was over.
-In 2004, the ABC News news program 20/20 aired a report that quoted statements by McKinney, Henderson, Price, Rerucha, and a lead investigator.
+In 2004, the ABC News news program 20/20 aired a report by TV journalist Elizabeth Vargas that quoted statements by McKinney, Henderson, Price, Rerucha, and a lead investigator.
 The statements alleged that the murder had not been motivated by Shepard's sexuality but was primarily a drug-related robbery that had turned violent.
-Price said she had lied to police about McKinney having been provoked by an unwanted sexual advance from Shepard, telling TV journalist Elizabeth Vargas, "I don't think it was a hate crime at all."
+Price said she had lied to police about McKinney having been provoked by an unwanted sexual advance from Shepard, telling Vargas, "I don't think it was a hate crime at all."
 Rerucha said, "It was a murder that was once again driven by drugs."

+The report was criticized by GLAAD as relying on speculation and statements by unreliable individuals changing their story.
+Judy Shepard's lawyer described the report as an oversimplification, while Michael Adams of Lambda Legal described it as an attempt to "de-gay the murder".

 The Book of Matt

 Stephen Jimenez, the producer of the 2004 20/20 segment, went on to write a book, The Book of Matt: Hidden Truths About the Murder of Matthew Shepard, which was published in September 2013.
 The book said that Shepard and McKinney—the killer who inflicted the injuries—had been occasional sex partners and that Shepard was a methamphetamine dealer.
 Jimenez wrote that Fritzen told an interviewer "Matthew Shepard's sexual preference or sexual orientation certainly wasn't the motive in the homicide...".

-Many commentators have criticized Jimenez's views on the attack as being sensational and misleading; those views were shared by gay advocacy organizations and cultural critics.
-Some commentators, however, have spoken up to defend it.
+Some commentators have criticized Jimenez's views on the attack by classifying them as being sensational and misleading.
+Other commentators, however, have spoken up to defend them.
 Some police that were involved in the investigation have criticized Jimenez's conclusions, while other police said that there was evidence that drugs were an important factor that led to the murder.

 Anti-gay protests

 Members of the Westboro Baptist Church, led by Fred Phelps, received national attention for picketing Shepard's funeral with signs bearing homophobic slogans, such as "Matt in Hell" and "God Hates Fags".

 Church members also mounted anti-gay protests during the trials of Henderson and McKinney.
 In response, Romaine Patterson, one of Shepard's friends, organized a group that assembled in a circle around the Westboro Baptist Church protesters.
 The group wore white robes and gigantic wings (resembling angels) that blocked the protesters.
-Despite this action, Shepard's parents were still able to hear the protesters shouting anti-gay remarks and comments directed towards them.
+Despite this, Shepard's parents were able to hear the protesters shouting anti-gay remarks and comments directed toward them.
 The police intervened and created a human barrier between the two groups.

 Angel Action was founded by Patterson in April 1999.